CleverCloud/doc.clever-cloud.com/runtimes/php/tutorial-wordpress.md

 [Redis](/doc/addons/redis/) offers you a good way to speed-up your application by caching some of the objects of your application, as the result of SQL queries of your application, improving the response time.

-To enable [Redis](/doc/addons/redis/) for your Wordpress, you need to disable other Object Cache and Data Cache of your application (as those provided by *W3 Total Cache* for example).
+To enable [Redis](/doc/addons/redis/) for your WordPress, you need to disable other Object Cache and Data Cache of your application (as those provided by *W3 Total Cache* for example).
 Make sure they aren't enabled to avoid conflicts and performance problems.